 If there’s ever a thought to use more than what is prescribed, immediately seek professional help at rehab or addiction centers.
 If patients experience symptoms of drug addiction, stopping sertraline medication must only be done under the supervision of a medical professional to avoid withdrawals.

 Most times, it is prescribed by professional and qualified doctors to treat a handful of conditions.

 These conditions include:

 - Social anxiety disorder

 - Post-traumatic disorder

 - Premenstrual dysphoric disorder

 Sertraline is also used for other health issues.
-Sometimes, sertraline is integrated into the treatment for drugs abuse.
-Mental illnesses are sometimes found alongside substance abuse, and the use of Zoloft generic substance is quite common in these programs.
+Sometimes, sertraline is integrated into the treatment of drug abuse.
+Mental illnesses are sometimes found alongside substance abuse, and the use of Sertraline generic substances is quite common in these programs.

 - Decreased libido

 Behavioral Signs of Zoloft Addiction May Include the Following: